Muzatheking12/Chem-Parse/README.md

 - If the system is in dark mode, it would make the table text white which would make it invisible , better turn to light mode and start Chem-Parse once again

-- The installer of v1.1 is available at sourceforge Link: <a href=https://sourceforge.net/projects/chem-parse/ > This is windows installer , if your system is on other OS .
+- The installer of v1.1 is available at sourceforge Link: <a href=https://sourceforge.net/projects/chem-parse/ > This is windows installer link, if your system is on other OS .
 Please try to run through python.

 ---